TJ-coding/TextKGCData/text-kgc-data-docs/docs/index.md

 This package provides tools for downloading, processing, standardizing, and loading knowledge graph data with textual descriptions.
 It includes a command-line interface (CLI) for all major data preparation and preprocessing steps.

-git submodule add https://github.com/other-user/other-repo.git packages

 ---

 ## Add to Your Project
-git clone
+git submodule add https://github.com/TJ-coding/TextKGCData.git packages

 ## Installation
 pip install text-kgc-data